Classroom Organization That Builds Community (Not Just a Pretty Room)

 …it doesn’t earn space in your classroom.

-The most effective classrooms organize around function, not subjects, themes, or aesthetics.
-These systems work because they support attention, ownership, relationships, and flow—day after day.
+The most effective classrooms are organized around function, not themes, subjects, or aesthetics.

 1. Attention, Flow, and Knowing What Comes Next